TXiang-lab/rPEC/README.md

 (If users provide the **haplotype file** in **VCF** format and don't  use the function of phasing genotype file of `rPEC`, then don't need to install R package `blupADC`)

-Note that the R package `rPEC` can only be installed on R version 4.0

 #### Install rPEC on Linux

 ```R